-events is increasing.
+events is increasing. ,

 Main Options Implication of options

 Option 1 - Prepare an updated Activity Management Plan that considers asset condition management and changing weather patterns due to Climate change.
 Consider more flexible maintenance contract delivery models to allow a change in maintenance focus to be able to adapt to the changing environment.
 The Activity Management Plan will create a three-year work programme that will allow for sufficient funding to maintain the current road network condition by making use of improved asset management practices and modern construction methodologies.
-A more flexible and collaborative road maintenance contract will allow all maintenance activities to be directed by "best for asset" considerations rather than contractor profit margins.
+A more flexible and collaborative road maintenance contract will allow all maintenance activities to be directed by "best for asset" considerations rather than contractor profit margins

-Issue - Maintenance of the road network to the standard expected by our communities has become unaffordable and unexpected damage due to weather events is increasing.
+communities has become unaffordable and unexpected damage due to weather events is increasing.
 Main Options Implication of options Option 2 - Do nothing Do nothing is an option but will result in the condition of the road network deteriorating over this 30-year period.
 Do nothing will not be considered further.
-Time period 2024 - 2027 What is the benefit Growth/renewal/LOS Assumption Option 1 assumes that the new road maintenance programme will be endorsed and funded by Waka Kotahi NZTA.
+Time period 2024 - 2027 What is the benefit Growth/renewal/LOS Assumption Option 1 assumes that the new road maintenance programme and Procurement Strategy will be endorsed and funded by Waka Kotahi NZTA.
+There is a high level of certainty that the proposed works programme will be approved, the quantum of the final funding approval is uncertain.